Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd set = RGB set for teammates.
 			// 4th set = RGB set for assistant killers.
 			"Glow Color Visual"			""

+			// These are the RGBA values of the recipients' light color visual.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// Note: Any value less than "0" will output a random color.
+			// --
+			// Separate RGBA sets with commas (",").
+			// Separate RGBA values with semi-colons (";").
+			// --
+			// RGBA sets limit: 4
+			// Character limit for each set: 16
+			// Character limit for each value: 4
+			// --
+			// Minimum value for each: -1 (Random)
+			// Maximum value for each: 255 (Brightest)
+			// --
+			// 1st number = Red
+			// 2nd number = Green
+			// 3rd number = Blue
+			// 4th number = Alpha
+			// --
+			// Keywords:
+			// "rainbow" - cycle through colors constantly.
+			// --
+			// 1st set = RGBA set for killers.
+			// 2nd set = RGBA set for assistants.
+			// 3rd set = RGBA set for teammates.
+			// 4th set = RGBA set for assistant killers.
+			"Light Color Visual"			""

 			// The voiceline that plays on loop throughout a survivor's reward duration.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.